benvanik/games-framework/README.md

 code vs. platform abstractions and content pipelines.

 For detailed information about the framework and its classes, see `docs/`.

+*DISCLAIMER*: This project should be considered alpha - it is likely to have significant changes and additions, and should not be considered stable yet.
+Use at your own risk.

 # Game Library Features